-All undergraduate students will be enrolled in the Multnomah University insurance plan unless they show documentation that they have comparable coverage through another plan.
-Information regarding health insurance premiums and coverage is available at the Wellness Center, and through links on the Wellness Center section of our website.
+All undergraduate students taking six or more credits and all international students will be enrolled in the Multnomah University insurance plan unless they show documentation that they have comparable coverage through another plan.
+Information regarding health insurance premiums and coverage is available through the Student Life department.